lancesmithcc/astro/tasks.md

    - Error handling and loading states

 ### Ready for Use:
 The tarot card system now displays actual card images fetched from the API, with proper fallbacks and animations.
 The integration is complete and functional!

+## Phase 5: Enhanced User Experience
+- ✅ Add card expansion/modal functionality
+  - Double-click cards in pile to expand (blow up) to full details
+  - Single-click selected cards to expand them
+  - Modal displays large card image, meanings, keywords, and descriptions
+  - Smooth animations and mystical styling
+  - Proper backdrop and close functionality